muratk3n/thirdwave/en/README.md

 ---

 See *ST Voyager* V. Conspiracy ep; it was all about false positives.
 Once upon a time u cld get such a prescient take on a social issue through big tent scifi.
-There are still some shows that have this, but they aint Trek.

 ---